ValveSoftware/steam-runtime/README.md

 build-crosstool.sh
 ------------------

-build-crosstool.sh builds a cross-compiler targeting the Steam runtime.
+build-crosstool.sh builds a cross-compiler targeting the Steam runtime and puts it in x-tools.

-x-tools/shell.sh is a script that runs an arbitrary command with paths set up for using the cross-compiler and development runtime.
-If a command isn't passed to shell.sh, it will run an interactive shell.

-For simple builds you can set the path to x-tools/bin and it will use the correct compiler for your setup.

-For more complex build environments you can either run:
-	x-tools/shell.sh --arch=[i386|amd64] [command]
-or set up environment variables yourself by looking at x-tools/shell.sh
+The file README.txt in the x-tools directory has more information about how to use the Steam runtime development environment.